skycoin/skywire/README.md

     └──skychat
 ```

-'install' these executables to the `GOPATH`
+to 'install' these executables to the `GOPATH`
 ```
 make install
 ```

+For more options, run `make help`

+## Config Gen

-To run skywire from this point, first generate a config
+To run skywire from this point, first generate a config.

 ```
 ./skywire-cli config gen -birx